Everything Texans Should Know About Elderly Assistance for Home Repairs

 Habitat for Humanity Texas

-Habitat for Humanity provides home construction and repair programs of many different types by working with local partners to provide access to affordable housing in low-income communities.
+Habitat for Humanity offers a variety of home construction and repair programs, partnering with local organizations to provide affordable housing in low-income communities.
 There are multiple Habitat for Humanity affiliates throughout the state of Texas.
-You can find your local branch through their website.
+You can find your local branch through the website.

-Helping local residents to age in place is one of the goals of Habitat’s work.
-Their Aging in Place program provides home repair assistance specifically to senior citizens.
-The program combines an assessment by a human services professional with applicable home repairs to provide aging individuals with thriving home environments.
+One of Habitat’s goals is to help local residents age in place.
+Its Aging in Place program provides home repair assistance specifically to senior citizens.
+It combines a human services professional’s assessment with applicable home repairs, ensuring aging individuals can live safely and comfortably in their homes.

 Texas senior citizens can contact their local Habitat for Humanity branch to find out which programs may be available to them.